-Delish date nut muffins, how I love thee.
+Date nut muffins, how I love thee.
 Let me count the ways…..

 Let’s start off by saying what’s in them.
 These lovelies have dates, prunes, raisins, butter, flour, egg, baking soda, salt and walnuts.
 How can you go wrong?
-You can’t!
-These muffins are super duper moist, so tasty and really easy to make.
-The hardest you have to work is cutting up the dates and prunes.
-Still simple.

 My mom used to make these little beauties and I have always enjoyed eating them.
 Just picture yourself opening up a muffin and slathering either butter or cream cheese on them while they are still warm.
-Makes me want to run to the kitchen right now!

 Preheat the oven to 350 degrees Fahrenheit.